We don’t support this browser anymore.

 Petrofac (PFC) Ord USD0.02

-Market closed Prices as at close on 28 March 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 16 August 2024 Prices delayed by at least 15 minutes | Switch to live prices |

-Market closed Prices as at close on 28 March 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 16 August 2024 Prices delayed by at least 15 minutes | Switch to live prices |

-Market closed Prices as at close on 28 March 2024 Prices delayed by at least 15 minutes | Switch to live prices |
+Market closed Prices as at close on 16 August 2024 Prices delayed by at least 15 minutes | Switch to live prices |

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-The shares rose 60.1% in early trading.
+The shares were up 66% in mid-morning trading.

 Our view

 Should a solution be found, the key will be not just winning new business, but also securing strong commercial terms.
 Pricing discipline is essential, to avoid a race to the bottom.
 We also see headcount as a key metric to get right.
 Petrofac is a relative minnow in the energy equipment and services space.
-That also gives it less bandwidth to invest in hiring skilled engineers in anticipation of new business.
+That gives it less bandwidth to invest in hiring skilled engineers in anticipation of new business.
 Over-hire and the bottom line gets punished.
 Hold back and there could be problems delivering projects.
-Volatile oil and gas prices make this equation even harder to balance, as customers evaluate whether or not to embark on new projects.
-Fortunately, recent success in securing work in the renewable energy space shows the business doesn't have all its eggs in one basket.

 Environmental, social and governance (ESG) risk

-According to Sustainalytics, Petrofac's management of ESG risks is strong .
+According to Sustainalytics, Petrofac's management of ESG risks is strong.
 However, there are concerns surrounding the strength of the company's disclosures.

 Petrofac key facts

-• Forward price/sales ratio (next 12 months): 0.05
+• Forward price/sales ratio (next 12 months): 0.02

-• Ten year average forward price/sales ratio: 0.40
+• Ten year average forward price/sales ratio: 0.35

-• Prospective dividend yield (next 12 months): 3.5%
+• Prospective dividend yield (next 12 months): 12.5%

-All ratios are sourced from Refinitiv.
+All ratios are sourced from Refinitiv, based on previous day’s closing values.
 Please remember yields are variable and not a reliable indicator of future income.
-Keep in mind key figures shouldn't be looked at on their own - it's important to understand the big picture.
+Keep in mind key figures shouldn’t be looked at on their own – it’s important to understand the big picture.

 This article is original Hargreaves Lansdown content, published by Hargreaves Lansdown.
 It was correct as at the date of publication, and our views may have changed since then.
 Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Refinitiv.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.